strategy-coach/spry/support/assurance/e2e-prime/README.md

 WIP

+- [ ] Create `spry.d/goverance.auto.sql` which is a partial that is included in
+      SQLPage for constants; that file will be in `sqlpage_files` so create a wrapper view for its contents / availability. - also generate env vars that can be picked up by SQLPage
 - [ ] Add flattened queries from Javascript as part of build process to allow caching of content (use [JMESPath](https://github.com/cloudydeno/jmespath)) or similar to allow